-The messages must first be split into segments.
+First, the messages must be split into segments.
 In the default configuration, it is important to ensure that each sequence can hold an entire segment, including the associated control byte.
 The sequence is limited to the size of the enable MTU.
 In other words, a segment must be at least 1 byte smaller than the MTU.